-Principle 15.
+Principle 31 (formerly 15).
 Formulate security measures to address multiple overlapping information domains.

-Initiation Devel/Acquis Implement Oper/Maint Disposal Applicability ✓ $\checkmark\checkmark$ $\checkmark$ ✓
+Initiation Devel/Acquis Implement Oper/Maint Disposal Applicability ✓ ✓✓ ✓ ✓

-Discussion: An efficient and cost effective security capability should be able to enforce multiple security policies to protect multiple information domains without the need to separate physically the information and respective information systems processing the data.
-This principle argues for moving away from the traditional practice of creating separate LANs and infrastructures for various sensitivity levels and moving toward solutions that enable the use of common, shared, public infrastructures with appropriate protections at the operating system, application, and workstation level.
+Discussion: An information domain is a set of active entities (person, process, or devices) and their data objects.
+A single information domain may be subject to multiple security policies.
+A single security policy may span multiple information domains.
+An efficient and cost effective security capability should be able to enforce multiple security policies to protect multiple information domains without the need to separate physically the information and respective information systems processing the data.
+This principle argues for moving away from the traditional practice of creating separate LANs and infrastructures for various sensitivity levels (e.g., security classification or business function such as proposal development) and moving toward solutions that enable the use of common, shared, infrastructures with appropriate protections at the operating system, application, and workstation level.